chinweokwu/chinweokwu-appletunes/README.md

 # chinweokwu-appletunes

+>PROJECT: BUILDING WITH BACKGROUNDS AND GRADIENTS
-> This project consists of building an HTML document that matches the appearance of [mint.com’s](https://www.mint.com) signup page
+> This project consists of building an HTML document that matches the appearance of [apple.com’s](https://www.apple.com) appletunes page

 ![screenshot](./Screenshot.png)